An orthosis compensates for physical deficits, supports joints and protects them from relapse and misalignment.

 Make an appointment over the phone or send us a message!

 A properly fitted orthosis compensates for deficits, supports joints, and slows down or prevents the progression of joint deformities.
-Orthoses for the upper extremities are primarily used to improve hand and arm function.
-Successful orthotic treatment achieves gentle correction and stabilization of the affected hand, all the while maintaining the highest level of function possible.
+Successful orthotic treatment of the lower extremities achieves gentle correction and stabilization of the affected foot or leg, all the while maintaining the highest level of function possible.

 Depending on the deformity, orthoses can be used short-term or permanently.
 In order to limit unwanted movement or correct skeletal deformities, orthoses, in contrast to flexible bandages, are usually made of stronger materials like plastic.
 Orthoses can also offer support post-surgery by providing targeted stabilization and controlling range of motion of the joints.
 This facilitates the functional development of the hand or arm.